polkadot-js/docs/docs/substrate/extrinsics.md

 ### unbond(value: `Compact<u128>`)
 - **interface**: `api.tx.staking.unbond`
 - **summary**:    Schedule a portion of the stash to be unlocked ready for transfer out after the bond  period ends.
-If this leaves an amount actively bonded less than  T::Currency::minimum_balance(), then it is increased to the full amount.
+If this leaves an amount actively bonded less than  [`asset::existential_deposit`], then it is increased to the full amount.

    The dispatch origin for this call must be _Signed_ by the controller, not the stash.